List of English inventions and discoveries

 English inventions and discoveries are objects, processes or techniques invented, innovated or discovered, partially or entirely, in England by a person from England.
 Often, things discovered for the first time are also called inventions and in many cases, there is no clear line between the two.
 Nonetheless, science and technology in England continued to develop rapidly in absolute terms.
-Furthermore, according to a Japanese research firm, over 40% of the world's inventions and discoveries were made in the UK, followed by France with 24% of the world's inventions and discoveries made in France and followed by the US with 20%.
+The trend continues.
+According to a Japanese research firm, the UK generated over 40% of the world's inventions and discoveries that in the past 50 years became internationally recognized and/or applied, followed by France with 24% and the US with 20%.

+England was a leading centre of the Scientific Revolution from the 17th century.
+As the birthplace of the Industrial Revolution, England was home to many significant inventors during the late 18th and early 19th centuries.
+Famous English engineers include Isambard Kingdom Brunel, best known for the creation of the Great Western Railway, a series of famous steamships, and numerous important bridges, revolutionising public transport and modern-day engineering.
+Thomas Newcomen's steam engine helped spawn the Industrial Revolution.

+Inventions and discoveries of the English include the jet engine; the first industrial spinning machine; the first computer and the first modern computer; the World Wide Web along with HTML; the first successful human blood transfusion; the motorised vacuum cleaner; the lawn mower; the seat belt; the hovercraft; the electric motor; steam engines; and theories such as the Darwinian theory of evolution and atomic theory.
+Newton developed the ideas of universal gravitation, Newtonian mechanics, and calculus, and Robert Hooke his eponymously named law of elasticity.
+Other inventions include the iron plate railway, the thermosiphon, tarmac, the rubber band, the mousetrap, "cat's eye" road marker, joint development of the light bulb, steam locomotives, the modern seed drill and many modern techniques and technologies used in precision engineering.

-The following is a list of inventions, innovations or discoveries known or generally recognised to be English.
+The following is a list of inventions, innovations or discoveries known or generally recognized to be English.